kylpo/notes/personal/Diet.md

 Might be worth saying only buy dried and frozen meats at store to only promote meats that are not throw away if not sold before expiration date.

 # "Happy Cows"
+Against the *meat industry*.
+Problems: recalls, wasted life, tortured life, inefficient land and energy use

 The term I use to describe cows that were raised in an environment that I think makes them happy: long, grassy fields free from fear/predators and disease.

 I see it as a reasonable trade: we give you a paradise for X years, this X may be shorter or longer than you'd have if you were out in nature, but you will be taken care of (Mother Nature, conversely, is not always so nice), then we will end it as quickly and painless/stresslessly as possible.
 Your life will be appreciated and not wasted.